Improving health through upstream social interventions

 Research, education, and policy change

-Get Involved Impact
+Get Involved Research

 The Upstream Lab is a non-profit research lab based at MAP Centre for Urban Health Solutions, St. Michael’s Hospital in Toronto, Ontario, Canada.
 We are dedicated to improving health and well-being of the population through addressing issues related to social determinants of health.